-The holiday season is just around the corner, and we are once again reminded how busy life can become.
-Most people will have to manage the added stress of work, holiday shopping, and entertaining on top the upkeep of normal home and family life.
+With the holiday season is just around the corner, we are (once again) reminded how busy life can get.
+Most people will have to manage added stress over the next few weeks.
+In addition to the upkeep of normal schedules, you might be dealing with the added pressure of work, holiday shopping and family get-togethers.
+You can take solace in knowing that you are not alone.

-Avoid consuming excess sugar: As the demands of the season incline, so does the availability of festive candy and cookies this time of year.
-Avoid using sugar as a crutch to get through the holidays.
-When you’re craving an energy-boosting snack, reach for whole foods that offer nutrients instead of snacking on sugar.
-Besides, gnawing on vegetables like red pepper and broccoli is the ultimate form of multi-tasking.
-These vegetables not only provide you sustainable levels of energy, but also are rich in Vitamin C and are key for the production of collagen.
-Excuse me while I make energy and collagen!
+Avoid consuming excess sugar: As the demands of the season increase, so does the availability of festive candy and sugary cookies.
+Avoid using sugar as a convenient crutch to get through the holidays.
+When you’re craving an energy-boosting snack, reach for whole foods that offer nutritional value.
+Festive colored veggies like red pepper and broccoli tasty and easy to grab on the go.
+These vegetables not only provide you sustainable levels of energy but also are rich in Vitamin C and are essential for the production of collagen - both of which are beneficial for healthy, happy skin.

 Stock up on your favorite products during holiday sales: The bustling holiday shopping season is a great opportunity to stock up on some of your go-to beauty and wellness products.
 Many retailers will host sales with deep discounts in order to entice shoppers to come in and purchase gifts for friends and family.
 One idea is to wait until something goes on sale and snag a handful of your favorites and use them throughout the year when you run out.
 You’ll save both money and time by not heading to the mall or supermarket as often.